 The Xiaomi Redmi Note 7 offers everything the Redmi Note 6 offered in a newer package.
 The screen size is now taller and the rear camera has improved, but overall the phone is just not as good as the Redmi Note 7 Pro.
 Still, for the price, it is a really good deal.

 - The build quality is good and phone feels good in hand.

 - The 6.3 inch bezel-less display is sharp and vibrant and looks beautiful.

 - The camera performance is decent in daylight conditions.

 - No lag while multitasking.

-Based on the same basic hardware as the XiaomI Redmi Note 4, the Mi Max 2 is a definitive option for people who like to that their entertainment on the go.
-The Phone offers a large 6.44-inch display along with an equally massive 5300mAh battery.
+If you are looking for a Phone with steady Performance then Asus Zenfone Max Pro M2 is your phone.
+Asus Zenfone Max Pro M2 is a definitive option for people who like to that their entertainment on the go.
+The Phone offers a large 6.2-inch display along with an equally massive 5000mAh battery.
 This means that the phone can last for almost three days under normal usage and can play entire Season of ‘House of cards’ in one go.

 - Excellent battery life

 The Honor 10 Lite brings an 18:9 aspect ratio to the mid-range segment, along with dual-camera setup.
 Other than that, the camera onboard the 10 Lite is a pretty good snapper while the slick metal unibody makes it feel like a premium smartphone.
 It runs on the Hisilicon Kirin 710 (12 nm), which is claimed to be a tough competitor to the Snapdragon 625 backed by 4GB of RAM.
 It comes in two storage variants – 32GB and 64GB.
 Only the 32GB variant falls under the 15K category.